MitchellGoodwin/Tekken-Frame-Data-App/README.md

 A user has many <-> posts and a post belongs to a user

+A favorite belongs to a User, and a character

 ## User Stories

-My beginning user stories are:
+My basic user stories are:

-A user can look up characters and their moves
+* A user can look up characters and their moves
-A user can make posts on a forum related to a specific character A user can edit and delete their posts
+* A user can make posts on a forum related to a specific character
+* A user can edit and delete their own posts
-A user can read other posts
+* A user can read other user's posts, and look at those user's pages

-## Weekend Plan

-My beginning plan is to:

-* create the models above, with help from an api for characters and moves.
-X

-* Add a show page for users, with a bio they can add

-* Make a basic character index page with links X

-* Make character show pages with moves below each character X

-* Create basic forum show and index pages X

-* Make posts for the forum pages, with full crud functionality X

-* Add log-in, log-out, and sign-up functions and pages for users X
+* A user can edit thier own page
+* A user can favorite a character and have a link to that character's page show up on thier page

+## Walkthrough of Site Functionality:

+The homepage for the app shows a welcome message, as well as login and signup buttons.
+The user can use either one to login, the signup will make a new user class for that user.
+After login, the site will redirect back to the page the user was on before.
+When seeing the home page while logged in, the user will see a message to them and a logout buttons.

+At the top of the page, on the layout, there will always be buttons to the home page, character index page, and forum index pages.
+There are also login, signup, logout, and profile page buttons for the user depending on if they are logged in or not.

+The character index page has all the characters images laid out in a grid, with buttons with their names on it that are links to that individual character's show page.

+The individual character's show page

 ## Stretch Goals

 I'd honestly like to do a lot, here is what I have in mind.
 I'm prepared to not be able to do all these, but it would be neat to do.

-* Let users favorite characters.
-Links to their favorited characters will be on their show page.

 * Limit how many posts show up on a forum page.
 Add buttons to load the next or previous batch of however many.

 * Add search functionality for moves

-* Be able to tag moves in a post.
-That post would then have a link to that spot on the character's page.

-* Maybe add sub forums for users to create their own topics?

-* Let users highlight moves to show up on their show page with an optional message as a sort of to-do list.
-This would be moves they need to practice, or study counter play to.
-Example, highlighting kazuya's d+4 kick, with a message "Kazuya players seem to like doing this after a blocked jab".

 * super fancy: Let users submit change requests for character pages/ move data.
 The admin would get an email about the request, and can see pending requests on an admin page.
 I need to research this.

-* I'm looking into Bulma, and will likely try and use it for styling.